LEQO-Framework/leqo-backend/docs/index.rst

 The backend is build to retrieve a :class:`~app.model.CompileRequest.CompileRequest` representing a graph modeled by the low-code-modeler.
 The :class:`~app.enricher.Enricher` then retrieves implementations for the nodes if not explicitly given.
-After that, :class:`~app.processing.MergingProcessor` merges the graph to a single program with the modeled semantic.
+After that, :class:`~app.transformation_manager.MergingProcessor` merges the graph to a single program with the modeled semantic.

 .. warning::
    The backend requires special annotations in the implementations of the single nodes.